The mistake is not investing at a young age.

 Virtually all major mutual fund companies and discount brokers offer custodial accounts.
 The primary considerations here are cost and investment options.
 If you plan to invest in a single mutual fund, opening an account with the mutual fund company is a great option.

-On the other hand, if you plan to invest in ETFs, individual stocks or bonds, an online discount broker is a smart choice.
-My personal favorite is Scottrade (read my Scottrade review here), but there are many really good discount brokers to choose from.
+On the other hand, if you plan to invest in ETFs, individual stocks, or bonds, an online discount broker is a smart choice.
+Here are several good options:

 Roth or Traditional

 In most cases, a Roth IRA is a great option.
 Most children don’t make enough money to incur much if any tax liability.
 For example, our daughter this year will make about $1,000.
 According to the current federal tax brackets, her federal tax liability will be just 10%.
 After factoring in the standard deduction, she won’t pay any income tax.

 While predicting future tax rates is impossible, a 10% tax rate is likely much lower than what most children will pay during retirement.
 Of course, like any tax issue, you’ll need to make the best assessment you can.
 But for our children, a Roth IRA is the choice we’ve made.